1.2 CBT Format & Scaled Scoring

 Key Takeaways

-• The FE uses multiple-choice plus alternative item types (AITs) such as point-and-click, drag-and-drop, fill-in-the-blank, and multiple-correct items.
+• The FE uses standard multiple-choice plus alternative item types (AITs): multiple-correct, point-and-click, drag-and-drop, and fill-in-the-blank.

 • There is no penalty for guessing, so never leave a question blank — an unanswered item scores exactly like a wrong one.

-• Passing is a scaled criterion-referenced cut score set by NCEES, not a fixed percentage like 70%.
+• Passing is a scaled criterion-referenced cut score set by an NCEES standard-setting study, not a fixed percentage like 70%.

-• Recent NCEES windows show a first-time-taker pass rate of roughly 65%, with repeat-taker rates noticeably lower.
+• Recent NCEES windows show a first-time-taker pass rate near 65%, with repeat-taker rates noticeably lower.

-• You can flag items and review them within the single continuous exam session before submitting.
+• You can flag items and review or change answers freely within the single continuous exam session before submitting.

 Item types you will actually see